 To Get all Customer information, You Can Simply Use the Query as

 For items, it is not as simple as we think.
-Here is the specific query that you can to retrieve all items with corresponding supplier names and category name:
+Here is the specific query that you can to retrieve all items with corresponding supplier names and category names.

-Step-By-Step Guide for Importing Records into QuickBooks POS
+Step-By-Step Guide for Importing Data into QuickBooks POS

-- A Data Import Wizard window open and then hit Next
+- A Data Import Wizard window opens and then hit Next.

 - The next window tells you how many vendors are in the register if there are any file processing errors, the number of vendors to be added, and the number of vendors to be updated.

-QuickBooks POS is a smart, flexible, reliable, accurate and a dependable software.
+QuickBooks POS is smart, flexible, reliable, accurate, and dependable software.
 It can be integrated with various applications and software.
-Importing data into QuickBooks POS from Microsoft Dynamics can be quite a task.
+Importing data into QuickBooks POS from Microsoft Dynamics and importing excel files into QuickBooks point of sale can be quite a task.
 However, it can be easily done by following the steps above.
-In case you are unable to transfer data, you can contact our QuickBooks customer support team and they would assist you round the clock.
+In case you are unable to transfer data, you can contact our QuickBooks point of sale consultant team and they would assist you round the clock.
 They are available 24/7 to answer your questions and give a quick resolution without wasting time.